In your practice of strength and conditioning, what are the core principles of your philosophy when managing athletes?

 1) As stated previously to many pigeonhole themselves: “My way or the highway”.
 I used to be a bit like that but have probably learnt more in the last 10 years that I have in the previous 30 years.
 You have to remain open and continue to learn and be prepared to be flexible in approach.

 2) Let egos get in the way.
 There are enough egos in professional sport already, without adding any more.
-At Fulham, where the majority of players were really overpaid and under-worked, I have had to put up with more egos that cold water days.
+At Fulham, where the majority of players were really overpaid and under-worked, I encountered more egos than cold water days.
 In the early days I let it get to me, even to the point of getting into a few physical challenges.
 I soon learnt that if I reduced my ego a bit or even eliminated it, things worked out better.
 Wayne Bennett NRL Coach once told me when I was having trouble with one player in particular who continually argued and contested what I wanted to do: “Nancy, if you continue to lower your standards and talk and argue with idiots you will start to behave like an idiot yourself”.

 3) Valuable advice.
 Strength and conditioning input is only a part of the athlete / team the success.
 I know several well-known strength and conditioning coaches who believe this.
 Don’t get me wrong the strength and conditioning component is critical.
 But so is the coaching, medical support, management, the activity and attitude of the players themselves and many other factors.
 Just like there is no “I” in TEAM, the success in team sport is a real team effort.
-I have never been involved in success where the whole team was not effective. i.e. no weak links in the entire structure.
+I don’t remember any success where the whole team was not effective. i.e. no weak links in the entire structure.

 What important qualities should strength and conditioning professionals have in order to be successful in getting the performance outcomes with athletes?